jelkinsjames/chameleon-PCB/PCM1863/board/README.md

 ![](clocking.png)
 >>>>>>> 1a03b37f42354869c9ae66fb4a058da42aa7bd5b

-We will be using the ADC is follower mode.
+We will be using the ADC in master mode.
 The PLL will automatically detect for standard audio sampling rates.
 The clocking modes are shown below:
 ![](/images/clockingmodes.png)

 # TODO: what is our master clock speed?
 What is our bit clock speed?
 What is our LLRCK speed?
 What are DSP1 and DSP2?